-Anyway, Marks And Spencer has just announced that it is releasing a delicious-looking Golden Blond Chocolate bar, and we cannot wait to try it.
+Marks And Spencer has just announced that it is releasing a delicious-looking Golden Blond Chocolate bar, and we cannot wait to try it!

 The new bar can be used for baking and decorating or simply enjoyed straight out of the wrapper.
-Yeah, I can’t see this not getting eaten as soon as I leave the M&S store I bought it from, tbh…
+We can’t see this not getting eaten as soon as we get out of the M&S store!

 So, what actually is golden blond chocolate and how did it come about?

 M&S says; "Golden blond chocolate, also sometimes called caramelised chocolate or toasted white chocolate, is a relatively recent addition to the chocolate spectrum and is made by roasting chips of white chocolate until it undergoes the ‘Maillard reaction’, which gives it a beautiful coffee colour and a yummy caramel-like flavour.
 It’s so new that it wasn’t discovered until 2012 by chocolatiers in the south of France, completely by accident!"

 There you go – you learn something new every day.

 It really does look like caramelised white chocolate is going to be big this year, especially after the success of M&S’s Extra Thick Blonde & White Easter Egg, which went down a storm.
 Plus, of course, Cadbury’s Caramilk coming over from Australia to take residency in the UK in the next week or so.